HeliumEdu/platform/helium/feed/README.md

 available outside of the Platform.

 ## Configuration Variables
-No variables must be defined in the parent project's configuration for this module.
+No project variables must be defined in the parent project's configuration for this module to function.